arielgatech/BILD_AQ_EV_VMT/scripts/Spillover_VMT_Documentation.md

-** BILD AQ Documentation **
+# BILD AQ Documentation

-*** EV VMT State Spillover ***
+## EV VMT State Spillover

-**** COMMENTS FROM XIAODAN:
-- MAKE SURE THE FILE NAMES ARE UPDATED THROUGHOUT THE PIPELINE
--

 At present, the pipeline is made up of the following files, to be run in order:

+**STEP 0** (in preparation): checks the filepaths and required input files are ready.

-STEPS 1 and 2.
-File: EV_VMT_state_spillover.py
+**STEPS 1 and 2:** File: EV_VMT_state_spillover.py **Note: currently being updated**
 Description: Generates spillover trips by home tract.
 Includes:
+1. Calculation of nearest out-of-state tract to every state input tract plus distance
-1. Calculation of total home-based spillover trips
+2. Calculation of total home-based spillover trips
-2. Assignment of spillover trips to tracts near the border, within the origin state
+3. Assignment of spillover trips to tracts near the border, within the origin state
-3. Destination choice
+4. Destination choice

 Inputs:
 - Trip generation files (ACS pop, CCST lookup, HB Spillover, HB Border Frac)